AxelOP96/jetbrains/README.md

    System.out.println("I'm a Java program.");
  }
 }
-As you can see, the second code example looks ugly and requires some effort to be read.
+As you can see, the second code example looks ugly and requires some effort to be read.(Como puedes ver el segundo ejemplo se ve horrible y requiere algun esfuerzo para la lectura)

 Sometimes tabulation is used to create an indentation.
-However, tab may correspond to 8 spaces instead of 4 in some IDEs, that is why we recommend you stick to spaces in this course.
+However, tab may correspond to 8 spaces instead of 4 in some IDEs, that is why we recommend you stick to spaces in this course.(Algunas veces la tabulacion es usada para crear una identacion.
+Aunque tab puede corresponder a 8 espacios en vez de 4 en algunos ides, esto es por lo que recomendamos que utilices estos espacios en este curso)
-The location of curly braces
+The location of curly braces(La localizacion de las llaves) Some time ago, developers were arguing a lot about where to put opening and closing curly braces in C-like programming languages.
+The next convention describes what to do in
-Some time ago, developers were arguing a lot about where to put opening and closing curly braces in C-like programming languages.
-The next convention describes what to do in Java:
+ Java:(Algun tiempo atras los desarrolladores discutian mucho sobre donde abrir y cerrar llaves en lenguajes de programacion como C. La siguiente convencion describe que hacer en

-Put the opening curly brace at the end of the line where the block begins.
+ Java)

-Put the closing curly brace at the beginning of the next line.
+Put the opening curly brace at the end of the line where the block begins.(Poner la llave de apertura al final de la linea donde comienza el bloque)
-There are two examples below which illustrate these rules.
+Put the closing curly brace at the beginning of the next line.(Poner ña llave de cierre al principio de la proxima linea) There are two examples below which illustrate these rules.(Aqui hay dos ejemplos de lo que ilustran estas reglas)

 Good: